Spectral reciprocity for $\mathrm{GL}(n)$ and simultaneous non-vanishing of central $L$-values: Introduction

 \subsection{Main results}

 Let $F$ be a number field and $S$ be a finite set of places of $F$ containing all the archimedean places.
-Let $\Pi$ and $\pi$ be cuspidal automorphic representations for $\GL(n+1)$ and $\GL(n-1)$) over $F$, respectively, with trivial central characters and be unramified outside $S$.
+Let $\Pi$ and $\pi$ be cuspidal automorphic representations for $\GL(n+1)$ and $\GL(n-1)$ over $F$, respectively, with trivial central characters and unramified outside $S$.
 Let $\Phi\in \Pi$ and $\phi\in \pi$ be cusp forms.
-Also, let $\mathbf{s}=(s_1,s_2)$ be a pair of complex numbers.
+Also, let $\mathbf{s}=(s_1,s_2)$ be a pair of complex numbers and $\Lambda$ denote completed $L$-functions.
 Our main object of study is the following average of $L$-functions.

-where the integral is taken with respect to an automorphic Plancherel measure over the \emph{generic} automorphic spectrum of $\GL(n)$ with trivial central character (\textit{cf.} \S \ref{sec:spectral-decomposition} for a discussion on the measure $\d \sigma$).
-The factor $\mc{H}_S(\sigma):=\mc{H}_S(\sigma;\Phi,\phi,\mathbf{s})$ is a certain weight function depending on the $S$-adic components of $\Phi,\phi$, and $\sigma$.
+where the integral is taken with respect to an automorphic Plancherel measure over the \emph{generic} automorphic spectrum of $\GL(n)$ with trivial central character (\emph{cf}.\ \S \ref{sec:spectral-decomposition} for a discussion on the measure $\d \sigma$).
+The factor $H_S(\sigma):=H_S(\sigma;\Phi,\phi,\mathbf{s})$ is a certain weight function depending on the $S$-adic components of $\Phi,\phi$, and $\sigma$.
 We refer to \S\ref{prelim-local-factor} for the definition.
-The factor $\mathcal{L}^S(\sigma)$ is certain harmonic weight which appear in \emph{e.g.} the Kuznetsov formula, see \eqref{harmonic-weights} for the definition.
-For example, if $\sigma$ is cuspidal then $\mathcal{L}^S(\sigma)$ is proportional to $L^S(1,\sigma,\Ad)$.
+The factor $\mathcal{L}(\sigma)$ is a certain harmonic weight which appears in \emph{e.g.} the Kuznetsov formula; see \eqref{harmonic-weights} for the definition.
+For example, if $\sigma$ is cuspidal then $\mathcal{L}(\sigma)$ is proportional to $L(1,\sigma,\Ad)$.

 Finally, for any pair of complex numbers $\mathbf{s}=(s_1,s_2)$, we shall write

 We also write $\Pi(w^\ast)\Phi$ as $\wc{\Phi}$ where